 Insights up front

-- All professions, including law, will be transformed by AI.
+- All professions, including the legal profession, will be transformed by AI.
 Your competitors are using it already.

 - AI is simply a way to make computers intelligent.